hb-gpu

 const char *

-Returns the fragment shader source for the specified shader language.
+Returns the shared helper shader source used by the hb-gpu renderers for the specified stage and language.
 The returned string is static and must not be freed.

 Parameters